Goodnessmbakara/xonora/README.md

-# 🚀 YieldBTC - Bitcoin Yield Farming on ICP
+# 🚀 Xonora - Bitcoin Yield Farming on ICP

 A decentralized yield farming platform built on the Internet Computer (ICP) that allows users to stake ckBTC (wrapped Bitcoin) and earn yields through AI-optimized strategies.